 “The Feed,” by Nick Clark Windo (William Morrow)

-Imagine a mash-up of “Black Mirror” episodes in post-apocalyptic Britain after the breakdown of a near-universal network known as the Feed.
+Imagine a mash-up of “Black Mirror” episodes in a post-apocalyptic Britain after the breakdown of a near-universal network known as the Feed.
 It runs inside users’ heads, allowing them to access “mundles” (memory bundles), truly instant messaging, search capacities and more.
 The man who founded the Feed used his family as test subjects, and he has developed a healthy distrust of the service.
 But his wife and most other people use it like addicts.
 When it stops working?
 All hell breaks loose.

 “The Oracle Year,” by Charles Soule (Harper Perennial)